Determining server names

 If an incoming packet is a connectionless response to an outgoing request (e.g. UDP based protocols), Little Snitch counts it as received data for the outgoing request, treating the conversation like a connection.

 For spontaneous incoming connections, Little Snitch cannot determine a remote computer name.
-All we have ever seen is its Internet address.
+All the information we have is its Internet address.
 Incoming connections are therefore always displayed with a numeric address only.

 Was this help page useful?
 Send feedback.